List of Totally Spies! characters: Dominique and Caitlin

 Dominique and Caitlin (voiced by Katie Griffin and Andrea Baker) are Mandy's two crony friends who accompany her at school and other events.
 Both have snobby attitudes and high nasal voice inflections like their leader.
 They were not given names in the first two seasons.
 According to the profile on Mandy in the feature film, although they support Mandy, the latter is too selfish to care for them.
 Dominique has dark red hair styled in way similar to Alex's hair, blue eyes, and peach skin.
 They only appeared scarcely in episodes of the first four seasons, and the movie, when the story was set at Beverly Hills High; when the story was shifted to set at Mali-U starting from season 5, they were written off entirely.
 Their most notable appearance was in the "Totally Busted" arc of season 4, in which they were brainwashed along with Mandy and actively attacked the Spies.

 In portraying the girls, Baker said that she and Griffin both tried to do their own versions of Mandy.

 Gabby Simpson

 Gabby is Sam's mom.
 She wears her orange hair long like Sam's, though slightly curlier.
 Gabby's hair was originally brown, but it has since appeared the same color as Sam's.
 Gabby can be overprotective of Sam and only has her best safety in mind.
 Gabby's first appearance was in the Season 2 episode "Mommies Dearest".
 She reappears in her second appearance in the Season 4 finale "Totally Busted".
 During her short duration as a spy, her catsuit is jade-colored.
 At the end of that episode, she becomes an official spy.
 She looks identical to her daughter Sam.
 Sam is Gabby's only child.
 Gabby made a brief appearance in "The Wedding Crasher".

+Mindy

+Mindy is Mandy's cousin who appears in season 5 as a student at Mali-U. She has blonde hair, green eyes, a tan complexion, and speaks in a strong Southern accent, acting very much like a second Mandy, to annoy the girls for the season.
+She and Mandy room together in the same dorm as the spy girls.